CAEP Accreditation’s Importance to Teacher Preparation Programs

 What Does Accreditation Look Like?

-To see accreditation in action, look to The Richard W. Riley College of Education and Leadership at Walden University, one of the 238 educator preparation providers that have earned CAEP accreditation.
+To see accreditation in action, look to The Richard W. Riley College of Education and Human Sciences at Walden University, one of the 238 educator preparation providers that have earned CAEP accreditation.
 Of the approximately 1,200 colleges, schools, and departments of education in the United States,3 only about 20% have achieved this distinction.
-Walden University’s Riley College of Education and Leadership earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.
+Walden University’s Riley College of Education and Human Sciences earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.